Republicans weigh defunding 'Obamacare' in U.S. spending measure

 "Some conservatives are calling this the hocus-pocus bill and it's meeting resistance," one House Republican aide said.

-The influential conservative group Club for Growth on Monday came out against the plan, saying it was trying to "fool" Republicans into approving funds for the progrm.
+The influential conservative group Club for Growth on Monday came out against the plan, saying it was trying to "fool" Republicans into approving funds for the program.

 "I hope this proposal is nothing more than a bad joke and is quickly discarded.
 Republicans should simply do what they say they are for by passing a Continuing Resolution that doesn't fund Obamacare," Club for Growth President Chris Chocola said in a statement.